Philosophy and the Intellectual Life in Shīʿah Islam – Symposium 2015

 Edited by Saiyad Nizamuddin Ahmad and Sajjad H. Rizvi

-Philosophy & the Intellectual Life in Shīʿah Islam contains the proceedings from The Shīʿah Institute’s first Symposium 2015, comprising a series of studies into the philosophical trends and thinkers associated with the Shīʿī tradition.
+The first volume in the Shīʿah Institute Symposia Series, Philosophy & the Intellectual Life in Shīʿah Islam contains the proceedings from The Shīʿah Institute’s first Symposium 2015, comprising a series of studies into the philosophical trends and thinkers associated with the Shīʿī tradition.
 The volume offers insight into the rich intellectual history in Shīʿah Islam of examining enduring and integral theological, mystical, metaphysical, and epistemological questions.
 The chapters are broad in scope, commencing from the classical period of philosophical theology and proceeding to examine philosophical aspects of the thought of al-Shaykh al-Mufīd, Mīr Dāmād, and Mullā Ṣadrā, amongst others.
 The volume aims to make an initial contribution, both by opening up fresh lines of inquiry into the ‘Intellectual Life in Shīʿah Islam’ and by encouraging further research into Shīʿī intellectual history.

 Saiyad Nizamuddin Ahmad (Ph.D Princeton University) is Reader in Shīʿah Studies at the Shīʿah Institute.
 He has published a critical edition of Ibn ʿArabī’s Fuṣūṣ al-ḥikam (Cairo, 2015) and edited and introduced John Cooper’s translation of Mahdī Ḥāʾirī Yazdī’s Universal Science: An Introduction to Islamic Metaphysics (Leiden, 2017).